apsc-web/collab-css/README.md

 |
 |-- main.scss                   #main css file; import all partials using @use rule
 ```
 **Note**: Import variables, mixins etc on _base.css.
-Do not import these modules on main.css
+Do not import these modules on main.scss

 ## Workflow
 To make changes to apcs collab base css code (i.e any piece of code on this repository)